-The Study of Trauma and Recovery (STAR)
+What was the Study of Trauma and Recovery (STAR) trial?

 The primary research question was: